jayson-vanmarter/Coherent-Multi-Channel-WiFi-Ranging/README.md

 ## Quick Start

 1. Download the provided data set
-2. Set the trial names and distances in the _process_data_trials.m_ script.
+2. Set the trial names and distances in the _process_data_trials.m_.
 3. Set the packet type and bandwidth in _process_data_trials.m_.
 4. Run _process_data_trials.m_.